collapsoid/mapper/README.md

 - **Own tags**
  Do not know where you would like to go or just need a label that is not tied to the subject?
 Add an exclamation mark at the beginning of your query and the desired label appears directly in the center of the map.
 Like this: "!MyPlace"
 - **Polylines**
  Probably, at this point you will already notice that the marks are connected by lines in the order in which you add new places.
 This is another opportunity that will allow you to be creative!
-Or something else, I don’t know, I took this function from a test task, I don’t know how this can help.
+Or something else, I don’t know, I took this solution from a test task, I don’t know how this can help.
 Draw your own Bermuda Triangle after all!
 <!-- - **Swap**
  Have you noticed that your list of cities is not in the proper sequence for you and don’t know how to get out of this situation without deleting existing cities?
 Do not worry, because it was for such cases that the ability to sort the list on the spot was introduced!
 Just drag your favorite city to another position in the list of cities and voila.  -->